Fede’s Guide to a Healthier Life

 The same basic rule applies to recreational drugs: do not build your life around them, and do not pretend weed is some harmless exception.
 Cannabis is lower-risk than many other drugs, but lower-risk is not the same as good for you.
 Regular use can impair attention, memory, motivation, sleep quality, and in some people worsen anxiety, paranoia, or psychosis risk.
 Smoked cannabis is also still smoke.

 The bigger problem is that most people have a stupid picture of what a drug problem looks like.
 They picture someone homeless, jobless, or obviously falling apart.
-That is not how it usually looks while it is developing.
+That is usually not what it looks like at first.
 A person can still work, train, socialize, and look fine from the outside while the substance quietly becomes non-optional.
-And from the inside, it often does not feel like dependence.
-It feels useful.
-It feels social.
-It feels like stress relief.
-It feels temporary.
+And from the inside, it rarely feels like dependence.
+It just feels useful, social, deserved, or temporary.
 By the time someone can clearly see that they need it, it has usually been running more of their life than they wanted to admit.

 If you care about long-term health, the default should be minimization, not rationalization.